patarapolw/polv/_post/2019/11/git-fork-npm.md

 ---
 title: Git fork and NPM install git-URL in your own version
-date: '2019-11-22 00:00 +07:00'
+date: 2019-11-22T00:00:00+07:00
 image: 'https://img.pngio.com/git-png-4-png-image-git-png-1024_600.png'
 tag:
-  - git
   - github
   - npm
   - python
   - typescript
 ---

 Sometimes, you want to in stall an NPM package, but it isn't complete enough, or there isn't a TypeScript definition.
-You can [extend it](/blog/post/extend-types-typescript), by `git fork` -- and then `npm install <URL>.git`. -- You might need to edit `git fork` in your own computer first, though.
+You can [extend it](/post/2019/10/extend-types-typescript), by `git fork` -- and then `npm install <URL>.git`. -- You might need to edit `git fork` in your own computer first, though.

 Not only NPM.
 [Python's PIP can do this as well](https://adamj.eu/tech/2019/03/11/pip-install-from-a-git-repository/).